amitness/ollama-remote/README.md

 ```

 ## Usecase 2: OpenAI SDK
 You are also provided code to use the model through the OpenAI SDK.

-If you wanted to use `phi3:mini`, you have to make sure to have run `ollama pull phi3:mini` before this.

-Then the code is same as above:
+Make sure to pull the model specified in the code beforehand via `ollama pull phi3:mini`.

 ```python
 from openai import OpenAI